brimdata/zed/docs/language/functions.md

 ```

 With two arguments, `network_of` returns the net of ip address `s` under mask `m`. `m`
 can be a net cidr mask or a signed or unsigned integer.
-If there is no
+With one argument,
-optional `m` argument the default mask of `s` is return.
+`network_of` returns the default net for `s`.

 #### Example: